-Number Nine Wind Farm will be located in remote Aroostook County commercial timberland and will provide stable income to landowners and tax revenue to the county.
-The project will connect to the Maine power grid in Pittsfield via a new transmission line which could be used to reduce long-term energy costs and increase reliability for northern Mainers.
+Number Nine Wind Farm will be located in remote Aroostook County in commercial timberland and will provide stable income to landowners and tax revenue to the county.
+The project will connect to the Maine power grid in southern Maine via a new transmission line.

 Number Nine Wind Project will have an installed capacity of 350 megawatts (MW).
 Number Nine's generation will be equivalent to the consumption of more than 156,000 Maine homes.

 Number Nine Wind Farm will yield significant economic benefits to the state of Maine in the form of payments to landowners, local spending, and annual community investment.
 More than $1 million will be paid to local landowners annually through the life of the project.
 The project will also provide Mainers with renewable energy.